 While some people with high blood pressure will see a slight lowering benefit from salt restriction, the same is not true for the population at large.

 In the American Journal of Hypertension in 2011 looked at seven studies of over 6000 people and found no real evidence that by cutting your salt intake you will reduce your risk of heart attacks, strokes and death.

 "Conclusion: Despite collating more event data than previous systematic reviews of RCTs (665 deaths in some 6,250 participants) there is still insufficient power to exclude clinically important effects of reduced dietary salt on mortality or CVD morbidity.
 Our estimates of benefits from dietary salt restriction are consistent with the predicted small effects on clinical events attributable to the small BP reduction achieved."

-In other words, salt alone is not responsible.
+In other words, salt and especially raw salt alone is not responsible.

 Actually, another study said just that.

 A 2011 JAMA Internal Medicine article said,